Dawenster/timeauction/README.md

 ```
 Or, you can set the ```confirmed_at``` column to something like ```Time.current.to_datetime```

-Alternatively, you can also simple follow the confirmation link in the email that is caught by the mailcatcher gem.
+Alternatively, you can also simply follow the confirmation link in the email that is caught by the mailcatcher gem.

 Other
 -----